Cult musician Wilko Johnson "so alive" as death approaches

 "When I was a schoolboy and I started learning to play, I learnt left-handed.
 Well, I was rubbish.
 Everybody at school played better than me," he said.

 He solved the problem by switching to right-hand guitar and learning all over again.
-The result can be mesmerizing.
+The result can be mesmerising.

 "It is done with choppy chords and chopping off chords short and in doing so you can make percussive patterns with it."